Simply copy and paste the following command line in your terminal to create your first Strapi project.

-In this article we will cover how our own marketing team uses Strapi on a daily basis to manage the content of our website because yes, in case you did not know, strapi.io is made with Strapi and The React Framework for Production: Next.js.
+In this article, we will cover how our marketing team uses Strapi daily to manage the content of our website because yes, in case you did not know, strapi.io is made with Strapi and The React Framework for Production: Next.js.

 On the menu for this article: Customization, SEO, Preview, Landing Pages, Webhooks, Collaboration, and just about everything you need to unleash your creativity.
 Let's start without further delay!

 You will understand why, from a marketer's point of view, Strapi has a lot of advantages.
-In case you did not know, Strapi is a headless CMS which is:
+In case you did not know, Strapi is a headless CMS that is:

 But why is this an advantage for the marketing team?

-We work every day to facilitate the developer experience and ensure that they can build a Strapi application that is: customizable, well structured, scalable, quick, and easy so that you can manage the content in a fluid and flexible way.
+We work daily to facilitate the developer experience and ensure that they can build a Strapi application that is: customizable, well-structured, scalable, quick, and easy so that you can manage the content in a fluid and flexible way.

 It would be great to have an example of a company using Strapi to manage its content...

-Indeed, assume that you can do almost anything you want on your Strapi application.
+Indeed, assume that you can do almost anything on your Strapi application.
 Do you want to change the default WYSIWYG editor?
 Go ahead, it's entirely possible.
 Do you want to include a guided tour in the admin to onboard your content managers?
-That is what we did on our FoodAdvisor demo app.
+We did that on our FoodAdvisor demo app.
 Do you want to be able to schedule the publication of your content?
 Create a publish_at

-field and insert a custom code that will use the cron feature to publish your data.
-This might be too technical for you so I will let your engineers follow the guide for this exact use case: Schedule publication in Strapi.
+field and insert a custom code using the cron feature to publish your data.
+This might be too technical for you, so I will let your engineers follow the guide for this use case: Schedule publication in Strapi.

 You own the code.
-I mean not you, your developers, but what I want to say is that we offer the flexibility to do whatever you want with your Headless CMS.
+I mean not you or your developers, but I want to say that we offer the flexibility to do whatever you want with your Headless CMS.

-With FoodAdvisor, I was able to include a Preview button in the content manager and to create a guided tour plugin using react-tour package.
+With FoodAdvisor, I included a Preview button in the content manager and created a guided tour plugin using react-tour package.
 Without it, I would have had to wait for these features to be released.

-Now, before I talk about SEO I have to tell you something.
-I try to provide as many answers to simple questions in the Strapi community's mind or potential users in order to reassure them that Strapi can be a solution for their project.
+Before I talk about SEO, I have to tell you something.
+I try to provide as many answers to simple questions in the Strapi community's mind or potential users to reassure them that Strapi can solve their project.

-Many of them use Strapi without knowing what it is exactly or how it works.
-There was a time when many of them asked us the following question: Can I use Strapi with (x frontend framework/programming language) like React, Angular, Ionic, Python.
-The answer is obviously yes since Strapi is a CMS that allows you to consume its content via an API.
-If you use a technology that allows you to perform HTTP requests then yes, you can use Strapi as your data source.
+Many use Strapi without knowing exactly what it is or how it works.
+There was a time when many of them asked us the following question: Can I use Strapi with (x frontend framework/programming language) like React, Angular, Ionic, Python?
+The answer is yes since Strapi is a CMS that allows you to consume its content via an API.
+If you use a technology that allows you to perform HTTP requests, then yes, you can use Strapi as your data source.
 I wrote an article about it: Integrate Strapi with everything.

 I also created several integration pages on the website as well as documentation pages containing actual examples of connections with various frontend frameworks/programming languages.

 And you know what?
-Nobody asks this question anymore, or at least, not directly to me.
-I am both happy because I know that users now understand a little better what Strapi is and how it works, (but I'm sad because no one speaks to me now...)
+Nobody asks this question anymore, or at least not directly to me.
+I am happy because I know that users now understand a little better what Strapi is and how it works (but I'm sad because no one speaks to me now...)

 Why am I talking about this?

-Well, the SEO topic is exactly the same thing.
+Well, the SEO topic is the same thing.
 Many of you ask if using Strapi is SEO Friendly for your website/application.
-The answer is obviously yes, yes, yes, yes, and yes.
+The answer is yes, yes, yes, yes, and yes.

 that will contain various fields: